mozilla/anodejsholidayseason/fantastic-front-end-performance-3--connect-fonts.md

 ## Wrapping up

-If you self-host web fonts on a connect-based site, font subsetting can bring huge performance gains.
+If you self-host web fonts on a Connect-based site, font subsetting can bring huge performance gains.
 If your site isn't yet internationalized, you can still use just your native subset. ```connect-fonts``` will still generate ```@font-face``` CSS and handle CORS headers for you, plus you'll have a smooth upgrade path to internationalize later.

 ### Future directions